 On a quick note: The best restaurants on Paros island that you should definitely not miss are: Statheros, Mario restaurant, Thalassa mou, Siparos, Soso & Halaris.

-Below, we explain why Mykonos is considered a gastronomic bliss, along with extra information regarding dining establishments on the island.
+Click on "read more" to discover more information about Paros restaurants: where to eat, what to order, why Paros is considered a gastronomic bliss along with extra information regarding dining establishments on the island.